asgouros/ch-spiral-length/README.md

 ### Overview

-Application is split into three main logical components: the Command, Models and Services.
+Application is split into two main logical components: the Command and Service.

-The Command acts as a "Controller" in MVC terms, is responsible of handling input, controlling the overall flow of execution and producing the desired outcome while consuming / interconnecting Models and Services.
+The Command acts as a "Controller" in MVC terms, is in charge of handling input, controlling the overall flow of execution and producing the desired outcome while consuming / interconnecting Services.

-The Models (again similar to MVC "Models"), provide app's structured data and logic.

-The Services are dependencies to either the Models or the Command and augment them with any needed re-usable functionality.
+The Services are dependencies to the Command and augment them with any needed re-usable functionality.

 ### Dependency Injection

-Attention has been paid so that project structure facilitates testing, ie. components are generally loosely coupled or at least their dependencies are defined in a way that they can be injected from "outside".
+Attention has been paid so that project structure facilitates testing, i.e. components are generally loosely coupled or at least their dependencies are defined in a way that they can be injected from "outside".

 So, in general PHP-DI with constructor injection and auto-wiring (using type-hints) has been used widely.